okko222/JS-Document/walkingTheDOM/README.md

 <h5>Non-standard attributes,dataset</h5>
 Sometimes non-standard attributes are used to pass custom data from HTML to JavaScript, or to “mark” HTML-elements for JavaScript.
--Why we should use non-standard attributes the reasons described in index2.html
+-Why we should use non-standard attributes the reasons described in index2.html -why would using an attribute be preferable to having classes .order-state-new .order-state-pending .order-state-canceled (index2.html) ?
+Because an attribute is more convenient to manage.
+The state can be changed as easy as:

+<pre><code>// a bit simpler than removing old/adding a new class
+div.setAttribute('order-state', 'canceled');</code></pre>
+-But there may be a possible problem with custom attributes.
+What if we use a non-standard attribute for our purposes and later the standard introduces it and makes it do something?
+The HTML language is alive, it grows, and more attributes appear to suit the needs of developers.
+There may be unexpected effects in such case.
+To avoid conflicts, there exist data-* attributes.
+<h5>data-*</h5>
+<b>All attributes starting with “data-” are reserved for programmers’ use.
+They are available in the dataset property.</b>
+-for instance if an elem has an attribute named "data-about",it's available as elem.dataset.about.
+-Multiword attributes like <code>data-order-state</code> become camel-cased:
+<code>dataset.orderState</code>